thierrygosselin/stackr/README.md

 * Use `missing_visualization` with and without the blacklist of genotypes to examine patterns of missingness in you dataset (there is a vignette for this step)
 * The trick here is to use the `strata` argument to find patterns associated with different variables of your study (lanes, chips, sequencers, populations, sample sites, reads/samples, etc).
 * Do you see a trend between your missing pattern and reads/samples ?
 Heterozygosity?
-* If you have heterozygote defeciency, have you used an optimal mismatch threshold during your *de novo* assembly?

 **Step 4-5 Coverage and Genotype Likelihood**
 * Coverage is an individual metric.
 With most software you'll find allele and genotype coverage info.